Qatalog

 • Standard English words in contemporary use.

-• Common inflections and plural forms of words.
+• Common inflections and plural forms of base words.

-• Widely accepted proper nouns with unambiguous meanings.
+• Widely accepted proper nouns with clear, unambiguous meanings.

-• Words discoverable through pattern logic and deduction.
+• Words that are discoverable through pattern recognition and logical deduction.

-• Structually unique words with strategic gameplay value.
+• Structually distinctive words with meaningful strategic gameplay value.

 What words are NOT in Qatalog?